-Vectorized implementation of the 'binomial_coefficient_log' function binomial coefficient function is written as $\binom{x}{y}$ and pronounced "x choose y."
-In its the antilog of the 'lchoose' function but returns an integer rather than a real number with no non-zero decimal places.
+Return the binomial coefficient of x and y.
+For non-negative integer inputs, the binomial coefficient function is written as $\binom{x}{y}$ and pronounced "x choose y."
+In its the antilog of the lchoose function but returns an integer rather than a real number with no non-zero decimal places.
 For $0 \leq y \leq x$, the binomial coefficient function can be defined via the factorial function